kangaskahn/showposts/README.md

 : Ascending ('ASC') or descending ('DESC').
 : Default is 'DESC'.

+`postdate`
+: Set to false to hide the date.
+: Default is true.

+`showcategories`
+: Set to true to display the categories at the bottom of the post, with links.
+: Example: "News, Events, Products"

 `titleonly`
 : Set to true to only show the title
 : Default is false.

-`showcategories`
-: Set to true to display the categories at the bottom of the post in this format:
-: News, Events, Products

 ###Have fun!
 ----